skoumas/nodeoflife/README.md

 ```js
 node server
 ```
+4) At client/client.js Line 7, make sure that the url is localhost.
+If not change it.
+5) At Index.html make sure that that line 74 is not commented out and line 75 is.
+In other words all connections should lead to the localhost.
-4) Open index.html with a browser
+6) Open index.html with a browser
-5) Wait a couple of seconds and you should be able to see the grid
+7) Wait a couple of seconds and you should be able to see the grid
-6) Click any shape from the top bar
+8) Click any shape from the top bar
-7) Click in the grid to place it
+9) Click in the grid to place it

 ## How to run